 Michigan’s Boater Safety Education Program

-Michigan joins 36 other states that have educational requirements for operating a boat or PWC on state waters.
+Michigan joins more than 40 states with educational requirements for operating a boat or PWC on state waters.

 By completing and passing this Michigan–approved online boating license course, you will have satisfied the educational requirement for Michigan.

 Pay Only When You Pass

 Who Needs the Card?

 Michigan law places certain restrictions on boat and personal watercraft (PWC) operators.
 These restrictions vary depending on the operator's age, the type of vessel being operated, and the horsepower of that vessel.